do-community/cloud_haiku/_haikus/dank.md

 author: Amini
 ---

-Roses are Red and violets<br>
+roses are red and <br>
-Violets are Blue world  <br>
+violets are blue, be cool <br>
-is doomed soareU.
+and get rid of flu.